hassansecfix/policy-edit/data/prompt.md

 ## What I'm Providing:

-- **Processing Instructions v4.2** (markdown file) - Contains all the rules and guidelines for generating JSON instructions
+- **Processing Instructions v5.0** (markdown file) - Contains all the rules and guidelines for generating JSON instructions with context-aware grammar analysis
 - **Customer Responses** (Excel/CSV file) - Contains the customer's answers to configuration questions
 - **Policy Template** (document) - The base policy document that needs customization

 ## Your Task:

-Read the processing instructions v4.2 to understand all customization rules and JSON output format requirements.
+Read the processing instructions v5.0 to understand all customization rules and JSON output format requirements.
 Analyze the customer data to extract their responses and preferences.
 Generate a structured JSON file following the exact format specified in the processing instructions.

 ## CRITICAL Requirements: